 7.10 At the request of the Leader of the House and with the agreement of the Prime Minister or Cabinet, the Cabinet Office periodically issues a circular that invites Ministers to submit proposals for bills to be included in the programme.
 This circular is usually issued at the beginning of each parliamentary term and towards the end of intervening calendar years.
 An annual legislation programme is drawn up from the resulting information.
 The Cabinet Legislation Committee allocates a priority to each bill, and the programme is then submitted to Cabinet for approval.

 7.11 Ministers may at any time submit new proposals for legislation or seek changes to established priorities.
 Proposals for legislation may be submitted before public consultation or policy development is complete.
 A place on the legislation programme should be sought at an early stage if the policy issues are significant or the drafting task is likely to be substantial.
 If necessary, a Cabinet committee may make decisions on legislative priority at the same time as it considers the relevant policy proposals.

 7.12 For guidance on the procedural requirements (including content and format) for the submission of bids to the Cabinet Legislation Committee, see the information on the legislation programme in the CabGuide.

 Monitoring the legislation programme

-7.13 Cabinet may review the legislation programme formally from time to time during the year, and adjust priorities as necessary.
-Bills that fall behind the agreed timetable may be assigned a lower priority or be set aside when Cabinet reviews the programme’s progress.
-Ministers and departments should ensure that the Legislation Coordinator and the Parliamentary Counsel Office are alerted to matters that may significantly affect the content, coverage, or progress of bills on the programme, or that may lead to a proposal to add an item to the programme.
+7.13 Cabinet may review the legislation programme formally from time to time during the year and adjust priorities as necessary.
+Bills that fall behind the agreed timetable may be assigned a lower priority or be set aside when Cabinet reviews the programme's progress.
+Ministers and agencies should ensure that the Legislation Coordinator and the Parliamentary Counsel Office are alerted to matters that may significantly affect the content, scope, or progress of bills on the programme, or that may lead to a proposal to add an item to the programme.